 Idealist.org is a national resource listing volunteer projects, internships, paid public interest positions, and other resources.

-Student Organizations offer rewarding opportunities for community engagement
+Seattle U Law Student Organizations offer rewarding opportunities for community engagement.

 Or, come talk to ATJI!
-To make an appointment with an Access to Justice Institute staff member, please email firstname.lastname@example.org.
+To make an appointment with an Access to Justice Institute staff member, please email Lily Su, Associate Director, at firstname.lastname@example.org or 206-398-4168.

 Yes.
 Students are encouraged to seek their own projects based upon their specific interests.

 No. While your activity must be for a nonprofit organization, government agency, firm providing pro bono services, or Seattle University student group or other organized effort, you do not have to have your placement or project approved in advance.
-If you have any question about whether your activity or organization is eligible, please contact Jennifer Werdell, ATJI Associate Director, at email@example.com.
+If you have any question about whether your activity or organization is eligible, please contact ATJI at email@example.com.

 Yes — all legal pro bono work must be supervised in some way by an attorney or law faculty member with some exceptions, such as providing low-income tax assistance under the supervision of a certified tax professional.
 If you are volunteering with a student organization we strongly encourage the organization to work under the guidance of a legal supervisor or advisor, but for reporting purposes you can include the student organization leader as your supervisor.

 You must conduct your volunteer activity as part of an organization or organized effort, and need be able to identify someone at your host organization/entity who can verify your participation if asked.
 In addition, supervision, guidance, and mentorship are always best practices to help you make the most of your experience!